Stefaan Simons: Education

 Simons has a Science degree with honours from the University of Surrey (1986) and a PhD from the University of Manchester Institute of Science and Technology.

 Career

 Simons' chemical engineering career has focused on particle technology applications for the mineral resources and pharmaceutical sectors.
 Simons was awarded a Royal Academy of Engineering Global Research Fellowship to further the development of low-carbon technologies and processes for energy and chemical industries.
 His fellowship was undertaken at the University of California, Berkeley (2009) and the University of Melbourne (2010).

 Simons has worked with universities in Kazakhstan and Russia since 1994, developing chemical engineering degree curricula there.
-He spent three years establishing the School of Engineering at Nazarbayev University in Nur-Sultan, Kazakhstan’s capital city.
+He spent three years establishing the School of Engineering at Nazarbayev University in Astana, Kazakhstan’s capital city.
 The university is a strategic partner of the University College London.

-In August 2012, Simons moved from Nur-Sultan to Adelaide, South Australia to assume his dual roles at the International Energy Policy Institute.
+In August 2012, Simons moved from Astana to Adelaide, South Australia to assume his dual roles at the International Energy Policy Institute.